umarhassan-mitodl/9.00sc-fall-2011/content/pages/vision-ii/discussion-vision.md

 ### Color Vision

-Please load [this link](http://moillusions.com/wp-content/uploads/2006/06/johnsadowski_castle_anim.gif).
+Please load {{% resource_link "f074dcf7-a46c-4d1e-b7fc-971487dc4e4d" "this link" %}}.
 Stare at the black dot.
 Please try not to blink.

 The Big Spanish Castle